mnfmnfm/github-curriculum/day-2-am.md

 git clone https://TheGitHubUrlThatYouCopiedGoesHere
 ```

-Now, you have a fully-featured version of that code on your computer, in the same
+Now, you have a fully-featured version of that code on your computer.

 ## Branches and Pull Requests